From Milan to Venice: 5 Best Ways to Get There

 4. From Milan to Venice by Plane

-While in general it makes little sense to do this – and it can get expensive – you can make it work by extending your trip.
-Alitalia is the only local airline that offers the option of a Milan-Venice flight, but tickets aren't cheap and with the connection and waiting times, it can take over three hours to cover this route by air.
+While in general it makes little sense to do this - and it can get expensive - you can make it work by extending your trip.
+Right now, the cheapest tickets available are from budget airlines Ryanair and Wizz Air, but with the connection and waiting times, it can take over three hours to cover this route by air.
 And that's before you add the time it takes to reach the airports and the city from each location.

 If you truly have your heart set on flying this route, buy two separate flights: Milan to Rome and then Rome to Venice a day or two later.
 Or at least choose a single ticket with a long layover.
 This will allow you time to get into Rome and explore the city.